-If the worst does happen and you need to involve the police because you have been burgled or something has happened to a member of staff, you need to be confident that your CCTV has recorded high quality images that will help in their investigations.
+If the worst does happen and you need to involve the police because you have been burgled or something has happened to a member of staff, you need to be confident that your CCTV has recorded high-quality images that will help in their investigations.
 Your insurance company will probably want the images too.

 - Behind the scenes

 The visual piece of any CCTV is most likely the cameras themselves, but they are simply recording the images.
-Behind the scenes, the system is collecting and cataloguing the recordings.
+Behind the scenes, the system is collecting and cataloging the recordings.
 You need to be confident that you can replay the footage when you need to.
-If all recordings are being archived or backed-up onto another hard drive, is that working.
+If all recordings are being archived or backed-up onto another hard drive, is that working?
 If you’re in an industry where this important – security or a regulated sector – you have to know that the data is being backed up and can be recovered.
-If the cataloguing is incorrect (is showing the wrong date or time), this is not going to be admissible when it is needed.
+If the cataloging is incorrect (is showing the wrong date or time), this is not going to be admissible when it is needed.